Lotes/how-to-build-a-lexer/docs/README.md

 ## Finally: The lexer!

 The task now is to transform a text with a set of regular expressions into ordered set of tokens.
 So, the trivial approach would be a for loop over the set of regular expressions until one does match.
 But this is boring.
 I will combine all regular expressions with the alternate operator `|`.
-All I need is a feedback which regular expression has matched (when multiple expressions matches, tell me all of them).
+All I need is a feedback which regular expression has matched and how far (when multiple expressions matches, tell me all of them).

 ```
 xyz